fhiso/basic-concepts/basic-concepts.md

 *strings* in a document or section of a document.
 XML does this by making the `xml:lang` attribute apply to all child elements.

+A *string* that does not contain linguistic content in any language *may* be represented as a *language-tagged string*: if it is, the *language tag* of `zxx` *should* be used.
+This is defined in
+&#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)] to mean no linguistic content.

+{.note} The use of `zxx` is a recommendation, not a requirement, as there are cases where it may be appropriate to provide a different language tag for non-linguistic data.
+One example might be an application that stored different kinds of personal names in distinct fields and wishes to use a language-tagged empty string to represent that an individual does not have a partuclar name kind in the given language.

 ## Terms                                                        {#terms}

 A **term** is a form of identifier used in FHISO standards to represent